ElTruckito/eltruckito.github.io/_posts/2024-03-13-migrating-to-findpenguins.md

 In our experience, Find Penguins has emerged as an excellent travel tracker, not only for its proficiency in correcting missing routes, but also for its impressive array of finely-tunable safety settings.
 This platform has proven instrumental in striking a balance between sharing our journey and maintaining our privacy and for these reasons we highly recommend it to our fellow travelers.

+FindPenguins is offering a 15% discount code to followers of ElTruckito.
+Use code __ELTRUCKITO__ for you first book purchase!

 [1]: /images/blog/findpenguins/trip-settings.jpg "Trip settings"
 [2]: /images/blog/findpenguins/time-delayed%20sharing.jpg "Time delayed sharing"
 [3]: /images/blog/findpenguins/export-polarsteps.png